 I will be the first to admit that I’ve spent a good chunk of my life on one diet after another.
 I’ve tried everything from low fat, low calorie, low carb, and low taste.
 And I have purchased more “diet” food in my life than any one person ever should have to.
 To me, I was eating plenty of healthy food.
 But it was all packaged and highly processed “diet foods”.

 After years and years of dieting, and after meals filled with packaged foods that offered little real taste, I began believing what so many others believe….that healthy food just plain doesn’t taste good.
 As a matter of fact, some of it is downright disgusting!

-But that belief was shaken off of it’s foundation when I discovered eating clean…doing away will almost all of the highly processed foods that are filled with artificial flavorings to make them taste better, artificial colorings to make them look better, and chemical preservatives to give them a shelf life that no food should have to live.
+But that belief was shaken off of its foundation when I discovered eating clean.
+I began doing away with almost all of the highly processed foods that are filled with artificial flavorings to make them taste better.
+The artificial colorings that make food look better.
+And chemical preservatives to give them a shelf life that no food should have to live.

-So then, why is there such a misconception in the public mind that healthy food doesn’t taste fantastic?
+So why is there such a misconception that healthy food doesn’t taste so great?

 Well, there is a mass marketing effort amongst the major food companies to produce inexpensive diet foods.
 Just walk down the aisles of your local grocery store and you will find an enormous selection of foods geared towards those trying to whittle their waists and reduce their dress size.

 There’s even an entire section of my local grocery store that carries “healthy” frozen dinners!
 And I really used to believe that some of these dinners tasted great….until I experienced real food, that is.

 What is it that the diet foods are missing?
 For one, real flavor.
 Because so many of them are highly processed, they have been enhanced with added flavors to make them more appealing to the palate.
 One of those added flavors is often salt (if you don’t believe me, just pick up a couple of frozen diet dinners and look at the sodium content).
 But saltiness does not add real flavor, just saltiness.